saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 - **18–25 segment is the smallest**, indicating weak youth acquisition or limited product fit.

 ### 💡 Action Recommendations
-- Prioritize **senior-focused experiences**, accessibility improvements, and tailored communication.
-- Maintain retention programs for **middle-aged cohorts**, who form the long-term stable base.
+- Build **senior-focused engagement programs**, emphasizing ease of use, support, and relevant offers.
+- Strengthen **mid-life customer retention** with loyalty rewards and recurring purchase incentives.
-- Launch **youth awareness campaigns** targeting the 18–35 range to diversify the customer mix.
+- Launch **youth awareness campaigns** targeting the 18–35 range to diversify the customer mix (student discounts, digital-first messaging, influencer tie-ins).
+- Conduct **product-fit analysis** for younger demographics to identify missing offerings or UX gaps.

 ---